Five French Confit Pots. Kitchen Herb Planters/ Utensil Storage Jars.

-This is a fabulous set of five French confit pots.
+This is a set of five fabulous antique, early 1900's, French confit pots.
 They are gorgeous accent pieces for a period kitchen / rustic farmhouse.
 Excellent for storing kitchen utensils or as planters for herbs.

-They are handmade, and therefore have a charming, slightly uneven, surface texture and rough glaze style.
+Dating from the early 1900's; they are handmade and therefore have a charming, slightly uneven, surface texture and rough glaze style.

-Their neutral color makes them the perfect accessories for French provincial interiors.
+Their earthy colours makes them the perfect accessory for French provincial interiors.

 Confit is the French word that means “to preserve” and these pots were used for storing cooked meats for long term storage in stone-lined larders or underground cellars.
 This storage process preserved the cooked meat without refrigeration so it could then be enjoyed throughout the winter months.
 Cuts of duck and goose were dry-cured in salt before being rinsed, dried and then poached very slowly at a low temperature in lots of fat.
 Because the meat is cooked very slowly, the chemical structure changes, leaving it evenly tender all the way through.